+2212 Play, Ceremony & Performance

+4 credits

+Building on skills taught in Theatre Arts 1113/1151, this course uses Stanislavski based techniques to create a realistic character.
+Further exploration of voice and movement work is used to develop the emerging actor's instrument.
+Scenes from both contemporary and classical plays will

+be used to study text in the development of character.

+Prerequisites: Theatre Arts 1113 or 1151

+Offered in 2001-2002 and alternate years.

+2216 History of Musical Theatre

+4 credits

-1151 (FR) Acting: The Creative Process 4 credits An introduction to acting combining practical exercises with study of major texts on acting.
-Emphasis is placed on scene analysis and scene work, as well as written exercises in performance analysis and acting theory.
-Humanities.
-2216 History of Musical Theatre 4 credits A survey of musical theatre from its beginning to the present, studied in relation to its historical, literary, and cultural background.
+A survey of musical theatre from its beginning to the present, studied in relation to its historical, literary, and cultural background.
 Included is study of such musical theatre forms as opera, operetta, ballad opera, and musicals.

 Humanities.

 Cross-listed with Music 2216.

+Offered in 2001-2002 and alternate years.

+2225 Theatre of the Western World I

+4 credits

-Offered in 1999-2000 and alternate years.
-2225 Theatre Of The Western World I 4 credits A survey of major developments in Western theatre history and literature from the Golden Age of Greece to the Restoration.
-Included are theatre and drama of Ancient Greece and Rome, Medieval Europe, Italy, England, and Spain during the Renaissance. the French classical period, and the English Restoration.
+A survey of major developments in Western theatre history and literature from the Golden Age of Greece to the Restoration.
+Included are theatre and drama of Ancient Greece and Rome, Medieval Europe, Italy, England, and Spain during the Renaissance, the French classical period, and the English Restoration.

 Heritage Sequence, Humanities.
 Cross-listed with Comparative Literature 2225.

+2226 Theatre of The Western World II

+4 credits

+2226.

-2226 Theatre of The Western World II 4 credits A survey of major developments in Western theatre history and literature from the Restoration to modern drama.
-The course begins with the eighteenth century theatre in England, France, and Germany and treats the emergence of the major modern styles of romanicisism. realism, expressionism, epic theatre, and theatre of the absurd.
+A survey of major developments in Western theatre history and literature from the Restoration to modern drama.
+The course begins with the eighteenth century theatre in England, France, and Germany and treats the emergence of the major modern styles of romanticism, realism, expressionism, epic theatre, and theatre of the absurd.
 Heritage Sequence, Humanities.
+Cross-listed with Comparative Literature

+2227 The Contemporary Theatre

+4 credits

-Cross-listed with Comparative Literature 2226.
-2227 The Contemporary Theatre 4 credits 4 creaus Studies in dramatic literature, theatre practice, and performance theory since 1960.
+Studies in dramatic literature, theatre practice, and performance theory since 1960.

 Humanities.